 Once upon a time, we had several hundred different emails all asking the same question.
-Namely, what should a grandparent do if their grandchild is being raised by someone they consider to be morally or socially unfit to parent.
+Namely, what should a grandparent do if their grandchild is being raised by someone they consider to be morally or socially unfit to be a parent.

 Here is the deal.
 The more you antagonize your own offspring’s romantic partner(s), the worse the situational abuse and emotional neglect of your grandchild or grandchildren is likely to be due to you stressing out not simply the target but both of their biological parents.

 The biggest concern on most Cluster B grandparents minds is how to take legal custody rights away from a birth parent they do not socially approve of or like.
 Grandparents who are NOT Cluster B but have been nurtured by their own parents and grandparents to think in narcissistic, anti-social ways tend to feel entitled to meddle, to engage in pot stirring, to smear campaign, and to undermine the grandchild’s trust in their own birth parent.